boldbi/boldbi-kubernetes/docs/microsoft-aks.md

 kubectl apply -f service.yaml
 ```

-21. Now wait for some time to deploy the Bold BI On-Premise application in your Google Kubernetes cluster.
+21. Now wait for some time till the Bold BI On-Premise application deployed to your Microsoft AKS cluster.

 22. Use the following command to get the pods’ status,